RobertWinslow/glyph-generator/README.md

 **Problem:** I need over 10,000 such images to make the cards.

 **Solution:** Unicode fonts already contain many visually distinct glyphs.
-So I multiply several-hundred characters from open fonts with a set of backgrounds I made myself.
+So I multiply several-hundred characters from open-license fonts with a set of backgrounds I made myself.

 Varying colors are added as an extra source of visual distinction, but are not themselves used to distinguish between glyphs.
 That is, there isn't a pair of glyphs with the same background and character.